hardy191984/RemoveStopWords-main/README.md

 Note: that you should not append the .java extension to the file name while running the program.
 The program is created based on the following consideration (below statement are also   added into Program):
 1. Copy the string or text file data into below string variable
-2. Use the Pattern.compile and pattern.matcher to compiles the given regular expression into a pattern.
+2. Use the Pattern.compile and pattern.matcher to compiles the given regular expression into a pattern and create a pattern from regex
 3. Create a matcher for the input string
-4. The substituted value will be contained in the result variable
+4. The substituted value which is an empty string "" will be contained in the result variable
 5. Print the final string (result)
 NOTE: I compiled this program through the below online Java Compiler which allows me to select the test files (stopwords.txt and Text1.txt OR Text2.txt) from my computer’s local directory: https://www.onlinegdb.com/online_java_compiler